View Document

 (5) Each college has an Associate Deputy Vice-Chancellor Learning and Teaching (or equivalent) who is responsible for leading academic management and for oversight of quality assurance for all coursework programs and courses owned by the college.

-(6) Each school or discipline has a Dean/Head of School/Director (or equivalent) who is responsible for the management of quality assurance for all coursework programs and courses owned by the school/discipline or industry cluster, including program and course reviews, professional accreditation, continuous improvement initiatives in response to student experience metrics, and staff capability development.
+(6) Each school or discipline has a Dean/Head of School/Cluster Director (or equivalent) who is responsible for the management of quality assurance for all coursework programs and courses owned by the school/discipline or industry cluster, including program and course reviews, professional accreditation, continuous improvement initiatives in response to student experience metrics, and staff capability development.

 (7) Each college has a Senior Manager Quality Enhancement (or equivalent) who is responsible for coordinating quality assurance for all coursework programs and courses owned by the college.